Candys2000/Themeswitcher-hyprland/README.md

 # Themeswitcher-hyprland
+My first try at a themeswitcher where every workspace has a different theme, depending on the wallpaper.

+see https://github.com/Candys2000/Themeswitcher-hyprland/tree/main/screenshots or folder Screenshots for screenshots to see the taskbar, color changes and window stack.

-My first try at a themeswitcher where every workspace has a different theme, depending on the wallpaper. colors-hyprland.sh and waybar-colors.sh need to be in the personal file/home, everything else needs to be in the .config.
+colors-hyprland.sh and waybar-colors.sh need to be in the personal file/home, everything else needs to be in the .config.

 i added a few fun icons in the waybar files